PEESEgroup/NYS_Energy_Transition/README.md

 ## Citation
 Please use the following citation when using the data, methods or results of this work:
->Ning, Z.; Fengqi, Y., Can Renewable Generation, Energy Storage and Energy Efficient Technologies Enable Carbon Neutral Energy Transition for New York State?
+>Zhao, N.; You, F., Can Renewable Generation, Energy Storage and Energy Efficient Technologies Enable Carbon Neutral Energy Transition for New York State?
 EnerarXiv 2020.